HV Tech Stack Chapter 01 · Stack

 Integration

 REST API through a WordPress server-side proxy.
 Never embed as an iframe.
 MaintainX sets headers that block framing.
+One open question: does the tier include webhooks?
+Scheduled polling is the accepted fallback.

 WebTrac